StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/ALTER TABLE.md

     DISTRIBUTED BY HASH(k1) BUCKETS 20;
     ```

-3. Add partition and use the new number of replications.
+3. Add a partition and use the new number of replicas.

     ```sql
     ALTER TABLE example_db.my_table